 For a fully filled planting use 6 inch potted materials with some soil removed.
 It's much easier however to use two 4 inch potted plants per pocket.
 These will quickly grow in and the smaller plant materials are more suited to adapt.
 Simply lay the 4 inch materials in the root wrap and fold per our method.

-Why are there white deposits on my vertical garden?
+Why are there white deposits on the surface?

 Moisture and low light conditions along with natural decay of plant materials in the pockets make the perfect conditions for fungus and/or molds to grow on the surface of the felt.